wilsonsfh/tp/docs/DeveloperGuide.md

   Use case ends.

+**Use case: UC2: List tasks**

+**MSS**

+1. Manager requests to list tasks.
+2. AddressBook shows a list of tasks.

+**Extensions**

+* 2a.
+The task list is empty.

+  Use case ends.

+**Use case: Delete a member**

+**MSS**

+1. Manager <ins>list members (UC1)</ins>.
+2. Manager requests to delete a specific member in the list
+3. AddressBook deletes the member

+    Use case ends.

+**Extensions**

 * 3a.
 The given index is invalid.

     * 3a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: Add a person**

+**MSS**

+1. Manager requests to add a member to the list
+2. AddressBook adds the member

+    Use case ends.

+**Extensions**

+* 2a.
+The details provided are invalid.

+    * 2a1.
+AddressBook shows an error message.

+      Use case resumes at step 1.

+**Use case: Add a task under a person**

+**MSS**

+1. Manager <ins>list members (UC1)</ins>.
+2. Manager requests to add a task under a member.
+3. AddressBook adds a task under a member.

+    Use case ends.

+**Extensions**

+* 4a.
+The given index is invalid.

+    * 4a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+* 4b.
+The details provided for the task are invalid.

+    * 4b1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Set a due date for a task**

+**MSS**

+1. Manager <ins>list tasks (UC2)</ins>.
+2. Manager requests to set a due date for a task.
+3. AddressBook set a due date for a task.

+   Use case ends.

+**Extensions**

+* 4a.
+The given task index is invalid.

+    * 4a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+* 4b.
+The due date format is invalid.

+    * 4b1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Mark the task as completed, in progress, or yet to start**

+**MSS**

+1. Manager <ins>list tasks (UC2)</ins>.
+2. Manager requests to set a due date for a task.
+3. AddressBook set a due date for a task.

+    Use case ends.

+**Extensions**

+* 4a.
+The given task index is invalid.

+    * 4a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+* 4b.
+The due date format is invalid.

+    * 4b1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Find and return members’ contact by name**

+**Use case: Generate task status report**

+**Use case: use of help command**

 *{More to be added}*